Course

 Alzheimer’s Disease

 Studies have shown that 60-80% of people with dementia have Alzheimer’s.
 The individual presents with symptoms such as memory loss and difficulty planning and performing routine tasks.
 The symptoms are mild at first but progressively worsen.
-Other symptoms noted may be confusion about person, place, time, difficulty speaking and/or writing, losing things and inability to find them, showing poor judgment, and mood and personality changes (2).
+Other symptoms noted may be confusion about person, place, and time, difficulty speaking and writing, losing things and inability to find them, poor judgment, and mood and personality changes (4).

 Vascular Dementia

 Individuals with this type of dementia typically have had a stroke, and symptoms depend on which part of the brain is affected by the stroke.
-The first signs noted with vascular dementia is typically poor judgment or difficulty planning, organizing, and making decisions.
-Other noted symptoms are memory problems that disrupt the individual’s daily life, difficulty speaking and understanding speech, difficulty recognizing sights and sounds that used to be familiar, becoming confused or agitated easily, changes noted in mood and personality, and difficulty walking and having increased falls (2).
+The first signs noted with vascular dementia normally are poor judgment or difficulty planning, organizing, and making decisions.
+Other reported symptoms are memory problems that disrupt the individual’s daily life, difficulty speaking and understanding speech, difficulty recognizing sights and sounds that used to be familiar, becoming confused or agitated quickly, changes noted in mood and personality, and difficulty walking and having increased falls (4)

 Dementia with Lewy Bodies (DLB)

-Lewy bodies consist of tiny, microscopic deposits of a protein that form in some individual’s brains.
+Lewy bodies consist of tiny, microscopic protein deposits in some individuals’ brains.
 The name is traced back to the scientist who discovered them.
-The deposits of the protein develop and form in the part of the brain called the cortex, and the symptoms include difficulty thinking clearly, making decisions, or paying attention.
-The individual also has problems with memory, experiencing hallucinations, unusual sleepiness during the day, periods of “blanking out” or staring, difficulty with movement including slowness, and trouble walking, and the individual may have dreams where he/she acts out physically and may include walking, talking, and kicking (2).
+The protein deposits develop and form in the brain’s cortex, and the symptoms include difficulty thinking, making decisions, or paying attention.
+The individual also has problems with memory, experiences hallucinations, unusual sleepiness during the day, periods of “blanking out” or staring, difficulty with movement including slowness, and trouble walking.
+The individual may have dreams where out physically, which may include walking, talking, and kicking (4) Parkinson’s Disease Dementia.

 Studies have shown that individuals with nervous system disorders experience this type of dementia an estimated 50-80% of the time.
 Typically, the symptoms of dementia develop approximately ten years after a person is first diagnosed with Parkinson’s.
-Individuals with Parkinson’s Disease have the same symptoms as DLB and both conditions exemplify signs of Lewy bodies in his/her brains (2).
+Individuals with Parkinson’s Disease have the same symptoms as those with DLB, and both conditions exemplify signs of Lewy bodies in/their brains (4).

 Frontotemporal Dementia (FTD)